 1. Reference FR1182 2.
 Project Name Taste of Culture (Black History Month) 3.
-Organisation Nam e Renfrewshire Effort to Empower Minorities (REEM) 4.
-Amount Applied F - (£10,000 in total a cross 3x Paisley LPs and Renfrew LP) 5.
-Description Of Pro ject To arrange activities and e vents aimed at promoting Black History Month among ethnic minorities - in Scotland to create awareness about black history month and organise different activities s in Rennewshire schools.
-When various minorities le ave their home countries they are faced with new customs and ways of doing things.
-They struggle to cope with life changing events without the support of family and 0 0 / 00 speak to within their new community.
-They do not interact for several ues, language difficulties or religious belief.
-The project was initiated by mselves went through a similar phase and are aware of the need. inscrees went through a similar phase and are aware of the need.
-REEM will arrange activitie s and events aimed at promoting Black History Month among ethnic ommunity in Renfrewshire organizing workshops in Renfrewshire istory Month and also organising activities that will lead up to the event in November.
-The ethnic minorities will h have a chance to engage within the wider community.
-The project will help people feel less isolate ed and more able to participate in the wider society and want to be part of it.
+Organisation Name Renfrewshire Effort to Empower Minorities (REEM) 4.
+Amount Applied Fo - (£10,000 in total acr ross 3x Paisley LPs and Renfrew LP) 5.
+Description Of Proje ect - ents aimed at promoting Black History Month among ethnic minorities • Scotland to create awareness about black history month and organis e unierent activities in Renfrewshire schools. ve their home countries they are faced with new customs and ways of to cope with life changing events without the support of family and friends and with no one to speak to within their new community.
+They do not interact for several reasons, including trust issues, language difficulties or religious belief.
+The project was initiated by a group of people who themselves went through a similar phase and are aware of the need.
+REEM will arrange activities and events aimed at promoting Black History Month among ethnic mmunity in Renfrewshire organizing workshops in Renfrewshire schools in Nove tory Month and also organising activities that will lead up to the event The eth nic minorities will ha we a chance to engage within the wider community.
+The project will help people feel less isolated and more able to participate in the wider society and want to be part of it.
 Many volunteers progress into training and work.